Tariq Ahmed Karim: Career

-Karim is the director of Centre for Bay of Bengal Studies based in the Independent University, Bangladesh.
-In January 2021, he joined the Cosmos Foundation, a trustee of Cosmos Group, as an advisor.
+As of June 2025, Karim is an advisor of the Centre for Bay of Bengal Studies (CBoBS) based in the Independent University, Bangladesh.

+In January 2021, he joined the Cosmos Foundation, a trustee of the Cosmos Group, as an advisor.
+In January 2025, Karim took the role of the president of the Bay of Bengal Institute, an initiative under the Cosmos Foundation.